This post is being brought to you by Direct-Travel.co.uk.

 5. Cala d'en Serra, Ibiza

-This beach is near Portinatx where families frequently holiday but it is relatively hidden behind the rocky cliffs.
+This beach is near Portinatx where families often holiday but it is relatively hidden behind the rocky cliffs.

-You can go snorkelling and you can enjoy some fresh fish from the only café on the beach.
+You can go snorkeling, and you can enjoy some fresh fish from the only café on the beach.